aKuhTV/PB-SubscriberLevels/README.md

 This uses part of the existing ranks system of Phantombot.
 Existing Custom Ranks will be backed up and replaced by Sub Ranks, but can still be used on a per-user basis.
 (See Wiki page "Commands" and "Setup & Customization") Plus you can use the (rank) tag in standard commands, like !points, and it will give you the sub rank.

-*If you have further questions, feel free to contact me on Twitter @aKuhTV.
+*If you have further questions, feel free to contact me.
 If you should encounter any issues, please report them in the Issues tab here on Github.*

 ### For more Information and Tutorials visit the SubRanks Wiki [HERE](https://github.com/aKuhTV/PB-SubRanks/wiki/).